 (3) Report of sale properly filed.
 A report of sale is properly filed if it is received by the department, county auditor or other agent, or subagent appointed by the director within five business days after the date of sale or transfer and it includes:

 (a) The date of sale or transfer;

-(b) The owner's name and address;
+(b) The owner's full name and complete, current address;

 (d) The vehicle identification number and license plate number;

 (e) A date or stamp by the department showing it was received on or before the fifth business day after the date of sale or transfer; and